 a history of kidney stones;

-diabetes (some cranberry products may contain high amounts of sugar);
+diabetes (some Azo-Azo-Cranberry products may contain high amounts of sugar); or

 When considering the use of herbal supplements, seek the advice of your doctor.
 You may also consider consulting a practitioner who is trained in the use of herbal/health supplements.

-Call your doctor if the condition you are treating with cranberry does not improve, or if it gets worse while using this product.
+Call your doctor if the condition you are treating with Azo-Cranberry does not improve, or if it gets worse while using this product.

 What happens if I miss a dose?

-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra cranberry to make up the missed dose.
+Use Azo-Azo-Cranberry as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not use two doses at one time.